Consider replacing Payee matching with a more robust 'if-this-then-that' workflow rules engine

 - when upon saving the book, a specified account has a non-zero balance (e.g. a "Resolved temporary charges" account)

-It's my personal opinion, but I think everyone will agree that this type of workflow is more natural to human brain and is already widely recognizable, used by popular products like IFTTT, or "Scenes" functionality in any smart home platform (Google Home, SmartThings, Apple Home).
+It's my personal opinion, but I think everyone will agree that this type of workflow is more natural to human brain and is already widely recognizable, used by popular products like Apple Shortcuts, IFTTT, or "Scenes" functionality on any of the smart home platforms (Google Home, SmartThings, Apple Home).

 Some existing, commercial finance software also uses this approach, providing a very powerful yet simple to use tool: https://lunchmoney.app/features/rules